Serving Audubon, Ben Rush, Ben Franklin, Mark Twain and Rose Hill Elementary Schools

 Students have three options to get to Rose Hill Middle School:

-- If a Middle School bus serves their neighborhood, they may take that to school but only if there is space available on that bus
+- If a middle school bus serves student's neighborhood, student may take that bus to school only if there is space available on that bus.

-- Many String Orchestra student families form carpools to get them to the Middle School.
+- Form carpools with other String Orchestra families to get them to the middle cshool.

 At the end of String Orchestra classes each day, all students are bussed back to their elementary schools.